jesmigel/homelab/README.md

-# jc_ops_controller
+# Homelab
-Repository for managing operational tools referenced by platform level workloads.
+Repository bootstrapping a management node for a homelab setup.
 Tech stack are as follows:
 | Name | Purpose |
 |-|-|